 Easy to Moderate - 12 Miles

 This is an ideal trail for beginners and families.
 This one offers a smooth groomed tread and low grades.
-Trail can be accessed at several points and is a great trial when ridden from either direction.
+Trail can be accessed at several points and is a great trail when ridden from either direction.
 The trail encircles the picturesque Navajo Lake, riding through a spruce and aspen forest, through an ancient lava bed and miles of shoreline.

 Moderate to Strenuous - 10 Miles